-COLLEGE OF HUMANITIES AND SOCIAL SCIENCES
+COLLEGE OF HUMANITIES

+AND SOCIAL SCIENCES

-The College of Humanities and Social Sciences (H&SS) offers students the breadth of a traditional liberal arts education in the humanities and social sciences while preparing them for a wide school and for advance professional study in fields such as law, public administration, clinical psychology, and business.
-In fact, the College is home to 25 different departments and programs, most offering both bachelor's and master's degrees.
+The College of Humanities and Social Sciences (H&SS) offers students the breadth of a traditional liberal arts education in the humanities and social sciences while preparing them for a wide range of professions, for graduate school and for advanced professional study in fields such as law, public administration, clinical psychology, and business.
+In fact, the College is home to 20 different departments and programs, most offering both bachelor's and master's degrees.
 Our faculty and staff are student-centered and enjoy providing friendly, personal guidance and mentoring to our students.
 That's why the College of H&SS is the right place for so many Cal State Fullerton students.